Loading Fund Benchmarking...

 Smaller funds (< $100M) typically show higher IRRs due to the power law math of smaller checks.
 Compare your fund's size tier: micro (< $50M), emerging ($50-150M), mid ($150-500M), or large ($500M+).
 Top-quartile thresholds differ materially across size buckets.

-The 2/20 standard (2% management fee, 20% carry) is giving way to more LP-favorable terms for newer or first-time managers: 2/20 with a 6–8% hurdle and European-style waterfall.
+The 2/20 standard (2% management fee, 20% carry) is giving way to more LP-favorable terms for newer or first-time managers: 2/20 with a 6-8% hurdle and European-style waterfall.
 GPs with strong performance records command 2.5/25 or better.
+In 2026, DPI-focused LP scrutiny is at an all-time high — managers who returned capital through the 2025-2026 IPO window are commanding better fundraising terms.

-Top-quartile net IRR is approximately 22–30% for mature vintages (2015–2019).
-For the 2019 vintage, top-quartile net IRR is around 22%; for the 2016 vintage, it is around 28%.
+Top-quartile net IRR is approximately 21-29% for mature vintages (2016-2020).
+For the 2020 vintage, top-quartile net IRR is around 21%; for the 2016 vintage, it is around 29%.
 These figures are net of management fees and carry.
 Micro funds (< $50M) often show higher IRRs due to the power of small check sizes in early-stage deals.

-To compare your fund to VC benchmarks: (1) identify your vintage year, fund size tier, and strategy (seed/early/growth/sector-specific); (2) pull top-quartile, median, and bottom-quartile TVPI, DPI, and net IRR for your vintage from Carta or Cambridge Associates; (3) calculate where your fund falls across each metric; (4) weight DPI more heavily if your fund is past year 6; (5) calculate your PME vs. a public market index for the same cash flow schedule.
+To compare your fund to VC benchmarks: (1) identify your vintage year, fund size tier, and strategy (seed/early/growth/sector-specific); (2) pull top-quartile, median, and bottom-quartile TVPI, DPI, and net IRR for your vintage from Carta or Cambridge Associates 2026 reports; (3) calculate where your fund falls across each metric; (4) weight DPI more heavily if your fund is past year 6; (5) calculate your PME vs. a public market index for the same cash flow schedule.